MLB stock watch: From superteams to enemies of Boras, here's where all 30 teams stand

 Playoff probability: 13 percent | Championship probability: 0.2 percent

-Including the Phillies, these next three clubs all are generally thought to be members of bottom tier.
+Including the Phillies, these next three clubs are all generally thought to be members of the bottom tier.
 But according to MLBPET's simulations, they look more like part of the large middle class of wild-card chasers.
 They are also in entirely different situations.

 Either way, expect a fun season from the emerging team in Philly.